Wednesday, April 8, 2026

 TOO MANY ADMINISTRATIVE POSITIONS WITHIN MISSOULA COUNTY PUBLIC SCHOOLS PLACING OUR SCHOOL BUIILDINGS AT RISK!

 PSM was viewing the Missoula County Public Schools website and noticed that there were too many administrative positions - far more than there were a few years ago!
 Take a look!
-TEN ADMINISTRATIVE POSITIONS JUST IN THE ADMINISTRATION BUILDING!
-This is unacceptable when the school district is looking into MCPS facilities and what to do with them - perhaps sell them.
-Administration is where the district needs to cut not our valuable school buildings!
+There are TEN administrative positions just in the administration building.
+This is up from a few years ago.
+This is not appropriate when the school district is looking into MCPS facilities and what to do with them - perhaps sell them.
+Administration and some expensive programs are where the district needs to cut, not our valuable school buildings!
 Prescott School could be cleaned and maintained with most likely a fraction of what the administration is costing the district.
+We need Prescott School!

 Using copy and paste from the district website these are the administrative positions: